 Site Name Bus Waiting Area & Vacant Land at Rear, part of the Grove Park Neighbourhood Centre renewal area.
 Allocation Mixed-Use Housing-led Development.
-Size $0.61 \text{ hp} (6119.52 \text{ m}^2) \mid \text{Dorimotor of } 209.2 \text{ m}$ 5120 0.61 ha (6118.53 m 2) Perimeter of 398.2 m.
-Ownership TfL & Network Rail.
+Size 0.61 ha (6118.53 m 2) Perimeter of 398.2 m.
+5120 Ownership TfL & Network Rail.
 Historic / Current Use In the 1950s the land adjacent to the railway was still predominantly allotments.
 A carriage servicing shed was built to the rear in 1959 in conjunction with the first stage of the Kent Coast electrification.
 The area nearer Baring Road became a bus station circa 1951/52, originally as a tram turnaround point.
 A garage / petrol station is adjacent to it.
 The land to the rear appears cleared and is vacant, while the bus waiting area appears to be in use (mostly for bus lay overs), but with little activity during most times of the day.
 Proposed Use This area is considered to have potential for mixed use housing-led development.
 It falls within the neighbourhood centre renewal area and would contribute to the objectives to revitalise the centre as a focus for the neighbourhood.
 The site is proposed for mixed-use development with retail units for local businesses on the ground floors fronting Baring road and flats or offices above.
 TfL have redeveloped other bus depots in the borough and plans for redevelopment of the site are likely to come forward in the future.
 The principles set out in the Site Allocation policies will need to be adhered to.
-Policy SA3: Bus Waiting Area & The bus waiting area and vacant land to the rear of the bus stand in Grove Park Neighbourhood Centre is allocated for mixed use development to accommodate a range of town centre uses.
+Policy SA3: Bus Waiting Area & Vacant Land at Rear The bus waiting area and vacant land to the rear of the bus stand in Grove Park Neighbourhood Centre is allocated for mixed use development to accommodate a range of town centre uses.
 Proposals should be developed as part of a wider masterplan for the Neighbourhood Centre.
-Development proposals will be required to: Vacant Land at Rear i.
-Comprise an appropriate active town centre use at ground floor level and residential units (use-class C3) or offices (use-class B1) on upper floors. ii.
-Provision should be included for the rationalisation or relocation of the bus waiting area and improved public transport facilities and enhancement of the public realm including improved pedestrian crossings. iii.
+Development proposals will be required to: Comprise an appropriate active town centre use at ground floor level and residential units (use-class C3) or offices (use-class B1) on upper floors.
+Provision should be included for the rationalisation or relocation of the bus waiting area and improved public transport facilities and enhancement of the public realm including improved pedestrian crossings.
 Contribute to the renewal of the Neighbourhood Centre in accordance with Policies NC2.